China Compulsory Certificate: Implementation rules

-Apart from the GB Standard, the implementation rules are the second important component that form the basis of CCC certification.
-The implementation rules determine the process of the CCC-Certification and list the mandatory products for the certification.
+Apart from the GB standard, the implementation rules are the second important component that form the basis of CCC certification.
+The implementation rules determine the process of CCC certification and list the mandatory products for the certification.
 Based on many regulatory amendments, it is important to get the latest version of the implementation rules before starting the certification process.

 In 2014, a comprehensive regulatory amendment of the Implementation Rules had taken place.
 The major changes are: